frnmst/gnupot/README.md

     variable which is absent in previous releases.**
 - `dialog` 1:1.2_20150513-1 (`dialog`) [Display user friendly dialog messages during the setup.]
+  - Client only.
 - `glibc` 2.21-4 (`getent`) [Get IP address from hostname.]
+  - Client only.
 - `iputils` 20140519.fad11dc-1 (`ping`) [ping IP address.]
+  - Client only.
 - Be sure to have 1 and only 1 notify server installed.
 It should be already installed on your system.
   - Client only.